Henry Carroll (general): Service in the frontier

 After being promoted to first lieutenant on April 14, 1866, he began travelling to Fort Union via the Indian Territory from May to August 1866.
 He later served at Fort Stevens and Los Pinos and on January 22, 1867, he was promoted to captain of the 9th Cavalry Regiment at Fort Stockton, Texas.
 Carroll spent a majority of his service at Texas with two exceptions with his recruiting service at St. Louis and Chicago from January 1873 to October 1874.
 While in Texas, Carroll's service consisted of scouting for Native Americans, stock-thieves or murderers.
-He also served in negotiations with the Comanche and the Kiowa tribes on September 1869 and enforced reconstruction policies at Marion County, Texas from January to February 1870.
-He was later sent to Austin in November 1869 to participated in an affair at the Brazos River.
+He also served in negotiations with the Comanche and the Kiowa tribes in September 1869 and enforced reconstruction policies at Marion County, Texas from January to February 1870.
+He was later sent to Austin in November 1869 to participate in an affair at the Brazos River.

 He was later placed back in New Mexico in 1876 and participated in a conflict with the Apache within the Florida Mountains on September 13, 1876, the Mescalero within the Sacramento Mountains on July 22, 1878, the Apaches again within the San Andreas Mountains on February 3, 1880, and participated in Victorio's War until Carroll was wounded on April 6, 1880.
 While he was recovering, Carroll was suggested for a brevet promotion to lieutenant colonel but after becoming sick, Carroll was recovering until March 1881 when he began scouting for the Ute Mountain Ute Tribe in Colorado and Utah for the rest of the year as he was primarily stationed in Fort Lewis.
 He then partook in a conflict against the Chiricahua at the Dragoon Mountains on October 4, 1881.
 Afterwards, he was transferred to the Indian Territory and later to Nebraska in 1885 and was promoted to major of the 1st Cavalry Regiment on June 3.
 He also took part in the Ghost Dance War from November 24, 1890, to February 5, 1891.